liplum/CyberIO/README.md

 #### How To Play

-To learn about playing Cyber IO, you can check the [wiki of Cyber IO](https://github.com/liplum/CyberIO/wiki/Game-Guide) .
+To learn about playing Cyber IO, you can check [the wiki of Cyber IO](https://github.com/liplum/CyberIO/wiki/Game-Guide) .

 #### Mod Compatibility

-If you'd like to play the mod pack, [there is rough test](SafelyWorkWith.md) of inter-mod compatibility as a reference for you.
+If you'd like to play a mod pack, [there is a rough test](SafelyWorkWith.md) of inter-mod compatibility as a reference for you.
 *Note: Every mod could update and might break the result, please think and test on your own.*